Filling Cheap Eats in Seoul Under 10,000 Won

 4. Kimbap Cheonguk (김밥천국)

-- Where to Find: Kimbap Cheonguk locations scattered across Seoul.
+- Where to Find: Kimbap Cheonguk locations are scattered across Seoul, including near university campuses like Ewha Womans University.

 - Price: Main dishes generally range from 6,000 to 8,000 won ($5 to $6.50).